 We need to identify women’s intrinsic qualities.
 Even though they are different from men’s, they can be used as a competitive advantage in the professional world.
 I wonder what traits differentiate them in the competitive business world and flag them as real potential leaders?

 Every woman is unique and her main advantage will always be her experience.
-This comes not only from women’s professional careers but also and mainly from their responsibilities as mothers, daughters and homemakers.
+This comes not only from women’s professional careers but also and mainly from their responsibilities as mothers, daughters, and homemakers.
 Furthermore, a woman’s world in itself involves countless examples of what it takes to be a leader in business.
-Women generally share social, communication, innovation and creativity skills, immense problem solving abilities, good judgement and team leadership capacities.
+Women generally share social, communication, innovation and creativity skills, immense problem-solving abilities, good judgment, and team leadership capacities.
 These are all essential when managing a company.